 IV.
 Related Policies, Procedures, Forms, Guidelines & Other Resources

-A. Administrative Policy Statements (APS) and Other Policies
+A. Administrative Policy Statements (APS) & Other Policies

 Administrative Policy Statements are CU System Administration's policies designed to implement the laws and policies created by the Board of Regents.